robbert-harms/MDT/docs/_dynamic_modules/cascade_models.rst

 Using the attribute ``fixes`` we here specified that some of the parameters are fixed to a previous value instead of initializing them.
 In this example we fixed the ``theta`` and ``phi`` parameter of the intra-axonal compartments to that of a previous BallStick fit, which means we are no longer optimizing those directions but take them literally from the previous model.
+For the exact specification syntax, please see below.

 Value specification syntax
 ==========================
-There are various ways in which it is possible to specify the value to use for the initialization or fixation of the next model in the cascade.
+There are various ways in which it is possible to specify the ``inits`` and ``fixes`` in a cascade.
-The basic syntax of the ``inits`` and ``fixes`` attribute is:
+The basic syntax is:

 .. code-block:: python